 The Fear of Not Smoking

-Recently I was waiting in a queue to change some money at Haneda Airport and I noticed a strong smell of tobacco.
+A little while ago I was waiting in a queue to change some money at Haneda Airport when I noticed a strong smell of tobacco.
 At first I thought it was coming from someone nearby, because the clothes of a heavy smoker can reek of tobacco, but then I realised I was standing outside the Smoking Room.
-Periodically the door would open and close as people went in and out, allowing the fumes from inside the room to pollute the air in the vicinity where I was standing.
-This set me pondering further on a matter to which I have already given much thought: why do smokers – at any rate those about to board an aeroplane – smoke?
+Periodically, the door would open and close as people went in and out, allowing the fumes from inside the room to pollute the air in the vicinity where I was standing.
+This set me pondering further on a matter to which I have already given much thought: why do smokers—at any rate those about to board an aeroplane—smoke?

 It’s similar to the situation of Japanese office workers on their way to the station in the mornings.
-They’re not allowed to smoke at home, nor on the train, so they top up their nicotine levels while they have the opportunity – even though it’s forbidden to smoke while walking along the street in many areas of Japanese cities.
+They’re not allowed to smoke at home or on the train, so they top up their nicotine levels while they have the opportunity—even though it’s forbidden to smoke while walking along the street in many areas of Japanese cities.
 I have frequently observed such smokers.
 Do they look happy and content?
 No, they look harried.
 But why?

-The answer to the above questions is the same for the person about to board an aircraft as for the salary man on his way to work: fear – of what may happen if they can’t smoke.
+The answer to the above questions is the same for the person about to board an aircraft as for the Japanese ‘salaryman’ on his way to work: fear—of what may happen if they can’t smoke.
 Well, what does happen if a smoker can’t smoke when he or she wants to?
 I’ve asked hundreds of smokers this question and at first they usually say ‘nothing’ or ‘I don’t know’.
 Then, after some thought, many will admit to feeling mildly uncomfortable, that is, irritable and nervous.
 These feelings are due to nicotine withdrawal.
 If they’re not relieved by smoking another cigarette, what will happen?
 Will they become intolerable?
-The answers are ‘Nothing’ and ‘No’, respectively.
+The answers are ‘nothing’ and ‘no’, respectively.

 It gets worse.
 Unfortunately for them, smokers who desperately try to top up their nicotine levels before boarding an aircraft are ensuring that when they land they’re going to feel even more uncomfortable than they did before they got on the plane.
 This is from the larger dose of nicotine they took in than they normally would, and the enforced longer period before the withdrawal symptoms can be relieved by another dose.